-If a loved one has died from mesothelioma, you feel understandably crushed by your circumstances.
+If a loved one has been diagnosed or has passed from mesothelioma cancer, you feel understandably crushed by your circumstances.
 Watching a loved one succumb to the pain and distress of this particularly insidious cancer is enough to ruin anyone’s life, and that’s before you lose them entirely.
 Once they’re gone, it can leave you wondering what to do – and how to punish those who allowed this to happen.

 Because mesothelioma is the result of exposure to asbestos, a substance that has since been discontinued in construction because of its severe health consequences, you have the right to sue the company responsible for the death of your loved one.
 And you should.

 That said, it is neither logistically nor emotionally easy to prepare and bring such a suit.
 It takes time and effort, and you’re going to need help.
 Before signing on with an attorney, though, it helps to understand exactly what a mesothelioma suit involves deceased, and how you can best prepare yourself for a good outcome.